TourTrak/devcycle-mobile-app/README.md

 	antlib.xml:584: shellscript returned: 1`

 ###Required Cordova Plugins
 Below is a list of the required plugins.
-We have included a script that will fetch these automatically by simply running `python fetchPlugins.py` for mac, or `python fetchPluginsWindows.py` for Windows.
+We have included a script that will fetch these automatically by simply running `python fetchPlugins.py`.
 This assumes that the locations of these repos are still as written below.

 * [Cordova Device Plugin]
 * [The TourTrak iOS Plugin]